Boiler controls and thermostats

 - Advanced boiler and heating controls

-Will your boiler let you down this winter?
+Will your boiler let you down during a cold snap or mid-shower?
 Our unique research reveals the most reliable boiler brands.

 A room thermostat works by sensing the air temperature in the room.
 It switches on the heating when this falls below the thermostat setting, and switches it off when the required temperature is reached.